zstoebs/site/content/notes/haiku-senryu/index.md

 </b>
 </i>

-<i>Is the screw wasted because it fell some place where I can't retrieve while I was building, or am I wasted at noon??
+<i>Is the screw wasted because, while I was building, it fell somewhere unreachable, or am I wasted at noon??
 Up to you, chat.</i>

 # History
 - Matsuo Basho is considered the first haiku master